MiiNK1Y/akso-sn-po-merger/README.md

 6. First off, the system creates a file with some sensitive, internal information for each product, so the columns containing this information needs to be delete before we send it to the customer.

-    <em>*See the config file for which columns we will be deleting by index, each column separated by "," (comma) and no white-space between each index-value.</em>
+    <em>*See the config file for which columns we will be deleting by index, each column separated by "," (comma) and no white-space between each index-value.<br>
+    *These may be edited.</em>
     ```ini
     columns_to_delete = 1,4,5,12,13
     ```